Superman: Grounded: Part 7: Colorado

 As Superman reaches Boulder, Colorado, he helps Super-Chief catch two criminals.
-After delivering the two criminals to the police, the two part ways, but not before Saganowahna tells Superman that the Manitou Stone may be Kryptonian in origin.
+After delivering the two criminals to the police, the two part ways, but not before Super-Chief tells Superman that the Manitou Stone may be Kryptonian in origin.
 Superman then reaches the city and a blur suddenly puts a Kryptonian outfit on him.
 Superman takes the Kryptonian outfit off and watches as the blur establishes Kryptonian structures across the city.
 Using his superhuman senses, Superman discover that the one behind all of this is the Flash, who is wearing a Kryptonian headband.
 Apparently, the headband is making Flash put Kryptonian structures over the city.
 Superman reaches the Flash and manages to take the headband off him.
 With the Flash free of the headband's influence, the two get the city back to normal.

 The two go to a restaurant, where they see the race between Superboy and Kid Flash.
 Superman explains to the Flash that the headband he was wearing contains a Kryptonian sunstone.
 During his time in New Krypton, Superman saw an interrogation device that could extract memories directly from a prisoner's mind.
 The Flash believes that the device was not meant to be worn by anyone other than a Kryptonian.
 The Flash explains to Superman that he found the headband in a crater in Central City.
 As he put the headband on, his mind was overwhelmed by Kryptonian knowledge.

 The Flash knew that Superman was the only one who could help him, so he made several references to the House of El while he was in Colorado.
 As the Flash finishes his explanation, Superman remarks that the Kryptonians believe morality to be a natural law.
 He tells Flash about something his adoptive father and a classmate of his told him during high school.
 Clark was grounded for skipping classes.
 He actually skipped classes to put out a fire in a neighboring county, but he did not tell anyone because he knew no one would believe him.
 As he was in detention, another kid was sent to detention: Lex Luthor.
 Clark would later figure out that Lex was sent to detention for trying to steal forty cakes from the school's bake sale.
 Lex had done this in revenge for not being allowed to enter a fission-powered toaster in the science fair.
-As Clark and Lex talked, Clark said that his father told him that "There is right and wrong in the universe, and the distinction isn't hard to make".
+As Clark and Lex talked, Clark said that his father told him that "there is right and wrong in the universe, and the distinction isn't hard to make".
 Lex replied that the real distinction was between what works and what doesn't.
 Lex then left the detention room, but not before telling Clark that he didn't want to be punished for something he did.
 Clark would later learn that Lex was talking about pragmatism, about what's expedient instead of what's true.